-Grab all your materials and head to the kitchen counter to make bath fizzies.
-This recipe makes 5-6 homemade bath fizzies.
+Grab all of your ingredients and supplies and head to the kitchen counter to make these homemade bath fizzies.

 Start with your dry ingredients.
-In your mixing bowl, add 8 oz of baking soda, 4 oz of epsom salt, 4 oz of corn starch and 4 oz of citric acid.
-Gently mix those together.
+In your mixing bowl, add 8 oz (1 cup) of baking soda, 4 oz (1/2 cup) of epsom salt, 4 oz of corn starch and 4 oz of citric acid.
+Gently whisk those together.